dairin0d/mouselook-navigation/README.md

 ## Known issues/missing features:
 * Blender trackball mode doesn't actually behave like in Blender
+* Ortho-grid/quadview-clip/projection-name display is not updated
+* Auto Depth for Ortho mode (don't know how to calculate correct position from zbuf in ortho mode)
+* Rotate Around Selection (needs selection center calculation, can be in principle done in python)
 * Matching default rotation speed of Blender
-* "Auto Depth", "Rotate Around Selection", "Camera Parent Lock", "Auto Perspective" are not yet implemented
-* Full FPS/Fly navigation
+* Full FPS/Fly modes (see also Dalai Felinto's "Unreal" navigation?)
-* In quandview, clip mode is not updated
-* Make grid disappear when rotating the view in Ortho mode (maybe related to the previous point)
+* Due to the use of timer, operator consumes more resources than Blender's default